 On choosing a graduate program

 Rather than basing your decision on the prestige of the school, choose a good lab (research group led by a PI).
-The best schools tend to have better labs but not always, and the most prestigious schools might have a more competitive atmosphere, which may or may not be your thing.
+The best schools tend to have better labs but not always, and the most prestigious schools might have a more competitive atmosphere, which may or may not be what you want.
 Schools can specialize by hiring several excellent faculty in a specific area, such as animal behavior.
 For example, University of Texas Austin and University of California Davis have two of the best animal behavior programs in the world, despite not being as famous as Harvard or Oxford.
 The name of the school does matter and so do the other labs in your department, but for a research career in our field, what matters most is the quality of your papers not the prestige of the school.
 So the question should be: which lab will help me do my best possible work?

 A good place to see a bunch of labs at once is to go to a scientific conference.
 Don’t be afraid to ask a senior grad student or postdoc: If you were me, what lab would you join?

 Don’t apply to the school until you’ve talked with the PI.
-Also, talk to at least three people in the lab and ask them what the PI is like.
+Also, talk to students in the lab and ask them what the PI is like.
 Are they hands-off or demanding?
 What are lab meetings like?
 How quickly do they respond to emails?
 Ask them in a way and in a setting where they can be totally honest.
 Expect to hear different things, but look for common themes.

 The PI matters a lot, but so do the other lab members.
 You’ll probably spend more time with them than the PI.
-So try and evaluate the culture of the lab.
-If the PI has a very large lab, see if there’s a postdoc that could be your direct mentor (and will still be there when you start).
+If the PI has a very large lab, see if there’s a senior graduate student that could be your direct mentor (and will still be there when you start).